mattsmith24/solarlogging/README.md

 ```

 To run it, try `python solarweb.py`.

+The sqlite3 database will be saved as solarlogging.db in the user data directory.
+This location is printed at app startup.

 There is an optional argument to download solar history to the daily table in the DB.
 To use this, first add a field 'install_date' to the solarweb.json file with format